esa-sceva/marenostrum/docs/chunk_evaluation_setup.md

 ### Module Import Error

-If you see "ERROR: s3_chunk_eval_upload module not found":
+If you see "ERROR: chunk_evaluation module not found":

 1. Verify the container has the module installed
 2. Check that `PYTHONPATH` includes `/satcom-synthetic-data-gen`